Who We Are

 Ralph Steen was appointed as a trustee in July 2016.
 Ralph owns Stag Geological Services, based in Aldermaston, which works in many African countries.
 Ralph brings business development skills to our charity.
 His company is a donor.

 Rachel Curley became our fifth trustee at the AGM in April 2018.
 She is a senior official in the National Education Union and a Stroud District Councillor.
 She lives with her family in Stroud, Gloucestershire.

 My name is Tumi VanRiper, I am 32 years old and currently live in Michigan.
 I have always been interested in the collaborative community aspect of NGO / charity work, uplifting through practical processes and achievable solutions designed for the communities involved.
 This interest led me to Malawi, Sierra Leone and Cambodia.
 I am honoured to be a trustee on SLEDT’s board and hope that my experience can be of use to them.

-James Holt is a new volunteer who will lead our social media work.
-His initial focus will be on Twitter.
+James Holt is a new volunteer who will run our Twitter account.
 He has already opened our account and begun to post stories and photos to it.
 Please follow us @SLEDT_

 Originally from Derbyshire, James now lives in London.
 "I'm a sales and marketing professional in the IT industry", James said.
 "I'm very interested in mental health, I'm an avid gym goer and a pained follower of Burnley FC".